AscendLab

 Video Compressor

 Compress a local video in your browser with quality, resolution, format, and audio controls.
-No upload is required.
+Processing is handled in the browser for this tool.

 Drop video here or click to upload